Painless Dentistry For Austin

 How Do I Prepare For Sedation Dentistry?

 Really the only preparation involves general anesthesia.
 If you have opted to have general anesthesia for your procedure, you’ll need to not eat anything for six hours prior to your appointment.
 You can have water up until two hours prior to your appointment.

-If you receive nitrous oxide, you’ll be able to drive yourself home, as the effects wear off almost instantly when the mask is removed.
+If you receive laughing gas, you’ll be able to drive yourself home, as the effects wear off almost instantly when the mask is removed.
 With oral sedation, you’ll need someone to drive you home, as the effects will last from two to four hours after your appointment and you’re not supposed to drive a car for at least 12 hours.
 The same is true of IV sedation and general anesthesia.